CVE-2025-51536

 CVE-2025-51536 is a critical-severity Use of Hard-coded Credentials (CWE-798) vulnerability in Craws Openatlas.
 Its CVSS base score is 9.8 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Default Accounts (T1078.001); ranked in the top 31.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Default Accounts (T1078.001); ranked at the 42th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 This vulnerability is AI-related — categorised as Other Platforms; in the Supply Chain and Deployment risk domain.